 One morning when he arrived with our usual order of eggs Benedict, croissants and jam, fruit, yogurt, muffins, three kinds of bacon, juice and tea — and laid it out for us on fine linens — I asked his advice about wanting to change a shore excursion.
 Since I was still lounging in the suite’s luxurious bathrobe, he took the ticket to the Excursions desk for me and made the change while I sipped tea in bed.

-Plus, it’s not just your butler who spoils you on the Silver Muse.
+Plus, it’s not just your butler who spoils you on the Silver Muse cruise.
 There are 411 crew for the 596 guests so you get plenty of attention.
 Every day by the pool an attendant offers you cold cloths and asks to clean your sunglasses.
 Drinks are offered the moment you look like you want something.

 In the restaurants, waiters learn your name, favourite drinks, how you like your food prepared and anticipate your every need.
-Silversea is well known for its gourmet dining due to its exclusive partnership with Relais & Chateaux which is one of the many reasons why the line is rated six star.
+Silversea is well known for its gourmet dining due to its exclusive partnership with Relais & Chateaux which is one of the many reasons why the cruise line is rated six star.

-The ship is a floating culinary heaven.
+The cruise ship is a floating culinary heaven.
 Each morsel of the multi-course meals from appetizers sprinkled with caviar, to buttery lobster and juicy New York steak, is sumptuous and so artistically presented you’ll want to take photos.
 The desserts are designed like sculptures and almost too pretty to eat.

 There are eight restaurants such as the Atlantide (seafood/steaks), Indochine (Asian), La Terrazza (Italian) and Silver Note (jazz supper club).
 Outdoors enjoy the Hot Rocks Grill where food is cooked on a hot volcanic stone right at your table.
-Kaiseki (Japanese) and La Dame (French) are the ship’s formal and top speciality restaurants that require reservations.
+Kaiseki (Japanese) and La Dame (French) are the cruise ship’s formal and top speciality restaurants that require reservations.

 However if you want something casual and quick, there’s custom-made pizza at Spaccanapoli by the pool, as well as ice cream.
 In-suite dining is also an option whether it’s breakfast in bed or a late-night balcony dinner.

-As for the ship itself, its luxurious interior design sets a calm, serene tone of understated elegance and boutique hotel-style charm.
+As for the cruise ship itself, its luxurious interior design sets a calm, serene tone of understated elegance and boutique hotel-style charm.
 The palette is warm beige and cream with touches of soothing sage green, muted turquoise and soft chartreuse.

 Some areas such as the observation lounge with its panoramic views also mix navy blue with pops of deep orange for a nautical nod.
 Gleaming black, white, gold and grey marble are ever-present from the foyers to your suite’s bathroom.
-Hallways are extra wide and there are no lineups or crowds since the space ratio (passengers per square foot) on the Silver Muse is one of the highest in the industry.
+Hallways are extra wide and there are no lineups or crowds since the space ratio (passengers per square foot) on the Silver Muse is one of the highest in the cruise line industry.

-The sparkling jewel of the ship is the blue mosaic-tile pool framed in gorgeous teak.
+The sparkling jewel of the cruise ship is the blue mosaic-tile pool framed in gorgeous teak.
 There are two hot tubs nearby, with a third one at the stern.
 The pool loungers have thick plush pads, and upper decks also feature double loungers and round wicker pods for privacy.
-Potted plants add refreshing greenery and at night, coloured lanterns decorate the decks.
+Potted plants add refreshing greenery and at night, coloured lanterns decorate the ship decks.

 The entertainment on board is decidedly low-key with performances by a few singers and dancers in the small theatre.
 Piano and violin musicians, solo and duet singers, comedians, lecturers and a DJ perform in other lounges and poolside.
 There’s a small casino, and a variety of games and activities organized by the Cruise Director.